Silicon Connector for Dropbox User Guide

 Silicon Connector for Dropbox has a number of customizable preferences to enhance your workflow, accessed from the Preferences flyout menu option.

-Replace selection on place: When checked, replaces any selected object with the asset you drag onto the page.
+Replace Selected on place.
+When checked, replaces any selected object with the asset you drag onto the page.
 When unchecked, dragging an item allows placement as a new object on the page.

-Save to Documents/dropbox_connector_files folder: Saves downloaded files to your User Documents\dropbox_connector_files\downloads folder.
+Save to DropBox_files folder: Saves downloaded files to your User Documentsdropbox_connector_filesdownloads folder.
 When unchecked, Connector opens the System browser, so you can choose a folder.

 Use List view: Displays individual assets in a list, providing file name and smaller thumbnail.

 Write to log file: When checked, creates a log file in your Documents/dropbox_connector_files folder

 Clear log file: Click this to clear the log file.

 To download a copy of an asset from Silicon Connector for Dropbox, double-click the asset for an expanded view.
 Then click Download to save a local copy.